hardin47/website/Math158/Notes/04b-build.md

 \mbox{reduced model}: && E[Y] = \beta_0 + \beta_c (X_1 + X_2) + \beta_3 X_3\\
 \end{eqnarray*}

-Because the reduced model is simply a specific form of the full model, the two models are nested.
+Because the reduced model is a specific form of the full model, the two models are nested.
 We can reformat the data (i.e., add the first two variables), and run the linear model in R.  We can get SSE from the full model and from the reduced model and calculate the F statistic by hand.

 * Let's say you want to test $H_0: \beta_3 = 47$.
 Again, note the form of your full and reduced models.